fomightez/may2015feng_gr_m/going forward.rst

    and `here <http://ged.msu.edu/angus/tutorials-2012/day5.html>`__.
    However, there's lots of stuff to be found there for those trying to get up and running in bioinformatics in general.
-And for those ready for more, see Titus's coverage (chock for of links) of his week of classes offered first in 2015 for workshop alumni and advanced folks `here <http://ivory.idyll.org/blog/2015-small-batch.html>`__.
+And for those ready for more, see Titus's coverage (chock full of links) of his week of classes offered first in 2015 for workshop alumni and advanced folks `here <http://ivory.idyll.org/blog/2015-small-batch.html>`__.